jasonrhodes/node-pierrepoint/README.md

 ## Why did you call it that?

-All this library does is execute things on demand.
 My first choice, Texas, was [already taken](https://npmjs.org/package/texas), and [Albert Pierrepoint](http://en.wikipedia.org/wiki/Albert_Pierrepoint) **executed** at least 400 criminals as a long-serving hangman in England in the mid 20th century.

-(Maybe I should have gone with _RickPerry_?)

 ## How do I use it?